-You will be sent an appointment to come to the hospital to have your injection.
-Expect to be in the hospital for 3-4 hours, although you may be able to go home more quickly than this.
+You will be sent an appointment to come and have your injection as a day case.
+Expect to be in the hospital for 3-4 hours, although often you will be discharged more quickly than this.
 You will be asked to change into a hospital gown.
 Your neck will be cleaned with antiseptic solution.
 The injection is done under X-Ray guidance.
 You will be lying face up, as the Consultant accesses the nerve from the front of your neck on the same side that you have symptoms.
-Local anaesthetic will be injected which can sting.
+Local anaesthetic will be injected which will sting.
 A fine needle is then introduced into your neck down to the nerve.
-Dye is then often used to confirm that the needle is placed in the correct position.
+Dye is then often used to confirm that the needle is sited in the correct position.
 You will then feel pressure as the local anaesthetic and steroid are injected.
-Sometimes the symptoms in your arm will be temporarily worse due to the pressure around the nerve.
+Sometimes the symptoms in your arm will be reproduced due to the pressure around the nerve.
 The needle will then be removed.

-This injection is not normally done under sedation, as it is important that you are awake to advise us of any symptoms you may be experiencing.
-We also want you to remember and be aware of, any change in symptoms after the injection.
+This injection is not normally done under sedation as it is important that you are awake to advise us of any symptoms you may be experiencing.
+We also want you to remember and be aware of any change in symptoms after the injection.